edos01/Exploratory_Data_Analysis_Proj1/README.md

 # Exploratory_Data_Analysis_Proj1
+## Please note:
+In order to successfuly run the plot1, 2, 3, and 4 .R codes, you first of all must run the load/read_.txt script which loads the household_power_consumption.txt file from the downloaded PWR_Consumption.zip (in this case unzipped), in R

+##Instructions
 This assignment uses data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
 In particular, we will be using the “Individual household electric power consumption Data Set” which I have made available on the course web site:

 - Dataset: Electric power consumption [20Mb]